Did you know that every 20 hours an Australian child is born with cerebral palsy?

 Raise funds at school

-Get your school on board and raise funds to support people living with cerebral palsy.
+Get your school on board and raise funds to support people with cerebral palsy.
 Mufti days, crazy hair days and cake stalls are just a few tried and tested ideas that are fun and easy.

 Raise funds at work